Sierakowice, Pomeranian Voivodeship

-Sierakowice is a village in Kartuzy County, Pomeranian Voivodeship, Kashubia in northern Poland.
+Sierakowice is a village in Kartuzy County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Sierakowice.
-It lies approximately 21 km west of Kartuzy and 49 km west of the regional capital Gdańsk.
+It is located in the ethnocultural region of Kashubia in the historic region of Pomerania.

 Kashubian is here in official use, as a regional language or an auxiliary language.
 This means that in principle, it is possible to address gmina's administration in Kashubian and receive an answer in the same language.
 In Sierakowice, roads direction signage is bilingual Polish/Kashubian.

 Kashubian vetch (Vicia cassubica) is native to the village.
 Kashubian vetch means vetch of Kashubia, the home of Kashubs.

-For details of the history of the region, see History of Pomerania.
+Five Polish citizens were murdered by Nazi Germany in the village during World War II.